austunkol/My-Projects/python/hands-on/flask-04-handling-forms-POST-GET-Methods/README.md

-# Hands-on Flask-04: Using Get-Post Methods
+# Flask-04: Using Get-Post Methods

-Purpose of the this hands-on training is to give the students introductory knowledge of how to handle forms.
+Purpose of the this project training is to give the introductory knowledge of how to handle forms.

 ![HTTP Methods in Flask](./http-methods-flask.png)

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, we will be able to;

 - install Python and Flask framework on Amazon Linux 2 EC2 instance.